cecicosta/EcommerceAmazonWebServices/README.md

 * List all existing products;

-** The following Technologies from AWS were used in this project:
+## The following Technologies from AWS were used in this project:

-* Amazon RDS for user and products database
+* Google App Engine to run the application
-* Amazon S3 for storage management (e.x. user and products photos)
+* Cloud SQL for user and products database
-* Amazon DynamoDB for operation's log register
+* Cloud Storage for storage management (e.x. user and products photos)
 * Amazon SES for automatic emails